Let’s talk about Health Predispositions

 Learn how genetics can impact the chances of developing certain health conditions.
 These topic pages include information on conditions highlighted in 23andMe Genetic Health Risk reports (which meet FDA requirements) and reports powered by 23andMe research.

-Learn more about how genetics can impact your likelihood of developing low HDL cholesterol.Read more - about HDL Cholesterol
+Learn more about how genetics can impact the likelihood of developing insomnia.Read more - about Insomnia

 Genetics and Your Health